 This link will redirect the user to the URL defined above, regardless of Tour's first Step URL.
 The Tour will show for any user that accesses the link, irrespective of whether the user is part of the target audience or has seen the Tour before.

-Most commonly, Tour links are used when you expect a Tour to display when clicked.
-For example, Tour links are used as an item in a Launcher or as a CTA of hyperlinked text in an email.
+Most commonly, Tour links are used when you want a Tour to display when a user clicks that link.
+For example, adding Tour links as an item in a Launcher or as a CTA of a hyperlinked text in an email.

-That is why any rules set for the first step of the Tour are ignored, and the Tour will display regardless.
+⨇ General Rule: Because you want your Tour to start on click, any rules set for the first Step of the Tour are ignored (including triggers), and the Tour will display regardless.

 Note: If no protocol setting is included Chameleon will prefix